metafizzy/logo.pizza/README.md

 Static site, built with Gulp for tasks, Handlebars for templating.

+## Tasks

++ `gulp` - build the production site, concatenate CSS and JS, minify JS
++ `gulp dev` - build the site, but use separate CSS and JS files for debugging

 ## Structure

 + `assets/` - files that get copied into `build/`